 Even with a highly experienced physician performing the treatment, there are some possible side effects.
 We recommend scheduling a consultation with one of our provider prior to the treatment.

 Larger veins may recur even after surgical procedures.
 Spider veins may also recur.
 It may seem that a preciously injected vessel has recurred, when in fact, a new spider vein has appeared in the same area.

 Not necessarily, but the procedure must be done with caution to lessen the risk of blood clots.

-Surgically tying veins off (ligation), or pulling them out (ambulatory phlebectomy), are other procedures for treating unwanted blod vessels.
+Surgically tying veins off (ligation), or pulling them out (ambulatory phlebotomy), are other procedures for treating unwanted blood vessels.
 These methods are usually reserved for larger varicose veins.

 Dr. Abrams recommend to bandage the injected areas and instruct patients to “compress” the treated vessels by wearing support host.
-This help seal the treated vessels, keep the blod form collecting under the skin, and reduce the development of dark pots.
-It also help reduce the number of treatments necessary, and the possibility of recurrence.
+This help seal the treated vessels, keep the blood from collecting under the skin, and reduce the development of dark spots.
+It also helps reduce the number of treatments necessary, and the possibility of recurrence.